siobhanlgorman/knits-and-pieces/README.md

 - Edit/delete buttons are visible to superuser/administrator under the product name
 - A quantity selector box with + - selector to increase/decrease quantity of item.
 Usere can also enter number or use arrows inside box to increase/decrease quantity of item
 - Two buttons - one grey to return to main Shop page and one crimson to add item(s) to shopping basket
+- On larger screens the photo appears on the left and description to the right which collapses vertically into two coloumns on smaller screens

 #### Order Page - Custom Order
+- This page features a form for the user to request a quote to custom order a throw or blanket to their size and colour specifications
-- carousel of pattern images from which customer can select design to order in the form
+- At the top of the page is a carousel of pattern images from which customer can select the design they wish to order in the form
-- form for user to input name, email, choice of sizes/material/up to four colour choices and a designwith a default of 'mix' if they have no preference.
+- Below the carousel is a form for user to input name, email, choice of sizes/material/up to four colour choices and a design.
+Default options are set for size and material and a default of 'mix' for design if the user has no preference.
+Name, email and main colour are required fields for the user to input.
 Further details can also be entered in a message box.
 - A request quote button clearly indicates the purpose of the form and submits the form.

-#### Product Management Page
+#### Add a Product Page
+- The Add a Product page can only be accessed by the administrator/superuser and is only visible in the navbar menu is te user is logged in as administrator or superuser.
-- Form to add a product with fields from the product model: category options, name, size options, description, optional tag, price, material (with default acrylic), machine wash checkbox with default checked, image selection box, up to four colour selction boxes with at least one required, pattern name, deigner and whether the item can be custom ordered with no as default.
+- This page features a form for the administrator/superuser to add a product with fields from the product model: category options, name, size options, description, optional tag, price, material (with default acrylic), machine wash checkbox with default checked, image selection box, up to four colour selction boxes with at least one required, pattern name, deigner and whether the item can be custom ordered with no as default.
-- Form to edit a product is the same form as for add a product with the fields auto completed which can be changed by the administrator.
+- The form to edit a product accessed by the admistrator from the products or product detail page is the same form as for add a product with the fields auto completed which can be changed by the administrator.

 #### My Profile Page
 - The link to this page can only be seen if a user is logged in